laderast/RBootcamp/chapters/chapter4.md

 ---
 title: 'Chapter 4: The Whys and Hows of Tidy Data'
-description: 'Why we need tidy data and using `tidyr` to make messy data tidy'
+description: Why we need tidy data and using `tidyr` to make messy data tidy
 prev: /chapter3
 next: /chapter5
 id: 4